faroukx/Obsidian-shiba-inu-theme/README.md

 <center>
   <a href='https://www.buymeacoffee.com/faroukx'  target='_blank'><img height='55' style='border:0px;height:55px;' src='https://cdn.buymeacoffee.com/buttons/v2/default-orange.png' border='0' alt='Buy Me a Coffee at ko-fi.com' /></a>
 </center>

+**I highly recommend to install the Style Settings plugin in the Plugins Community Store for a more pleasant use of the theme.**

 ## Tutorial

 Vault tutorial for the theme made by [@Farouk](https://github.com/faroukx): [Tutorial Link](https://github.com/faroukx/obsidian-homepage) (Working on it)<br>
 If you have any questions, suggestions or requirements for implementation, please contact me on discord: Farouk#9239.